Important tips when applying for Bulgarian citizenship

 In 2007, Bulgaria officially became a member state of the European Union.
 Joining the EU immediately afforded Bulgarian citizens with many exclusive benefits which they had not enjoyed previously.
 Among these benefits; the right to live in any EU state and the ability to work, study in leading European academic institutions with tuition partially or fully subsidized, purchase real estate, open a business, and more.

-The law offices of Cohen, Decker, Pex, Brosh, experts in emigration to Bulgaria, can assist you in obtaining Bulgarian citizenship.
+Our law offices expert in emigration to Bulgaria, can assist you in obtaining Bulgarian citizenship.
 Our office includes attorneys with expertise in Bulgarian law and the various legal procedures involved in obtaining citizenship.
 This article will present important tips when applying for Bulgarian citizenship, which can save you a lot of headache during the process.

 Things you should know when applying for Bulgarian citizenship